Cardlink-SA/cardlink-payment-gateway-cscart/README.md

 ## Changelog

 * 1.1.5
-  * Made seller id optional for Nexi
+  * Made seller id optional for Nexi.
+(If you already use IRIS with your own seller id, DO NOT install the new version!)

 * 1.1.4
   * Fixed RF code generation on Nexi+Cardlink.
   * Fixed digest check on Worldline

 * 1.1.3
   * Enabled IRIS for Worldline and Cardlink.
+(If you already use IRIS with your own seller id, DO NOT install the new version!)

 * 1.1.2
   * Fixed parameters order that in specific conditions could result in invalid digest.